Scientific paper

 Tempering Transnational Advocacy?
 The Effect of Repression and Regulatory Restriction on Transnational NGO Collaborations

-Luc Fransen, Kendra Dupuy, Marja Hinfelaar, Sultan Mohammed Zakaria Mazumder
+Luc Fransen, Kendra Dupuy, Marja Hinfelaar, and Sultan Mohammed Zakaria Mazumder

 2021